 Urine stains are among those little life annoyances that only become worse when ignored.
-Whether potty-training a toddler, housebreaking a pet or caring for an aging relative, accidents involving urine require quick and effective clean-up in order to help prevent a worsening odor, as well as a pet potentially re-marking the area.
+Whether cleaning up after a potty-training toddler has wet the bed, housebreaking a pet or caring for an aging relative, accidents involving urine require quick and effective cleanup in order to help prevent a worsening stain.

 Remember to always do a spot test on an inconspicuous area before use, and follow label precautions.

 - Blot and absorb any excess urine with a paper towel.
 Dampen area with clean water.

 - Apply full-strength Simple Green All-Purpose Cleaner via spray, sponge or clean cloth.
 Leave on heavily urine-soaked areas for 3-5 minutes.